humannguyen/humannguyen/README.md

-- 👋 Hi, I’m @humannguyen
+#👋 Hi, I’m Huu Manh

-- 😄 Pronouns: He/Him
-- 🌱 I’m currently learning Data Analyst
-- 💞️ I’m looking for a job in Data world
-- 📫 How to reach me: nguyenhuumanh080402@gmail.com
-- 👀 I’m interested in internal combustion engine
-- ⚡ Fun fact: My favourite animal is whaleee
+- 🌱 I’m currently learning Data Analyst and hope to find a job in this field About myself, I love building my own custom keyboards and I have a huge love for cars and motorcycles.
+I'm quite emotional,  can't work without some music and coffee, and when I'm sad, I drive around.
+My favourite animal is whale, I find this animal gentle, calm and carefree.

 <!---
 humannguyen/humannguyen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.